jrroosevelt/VS2PCG/Card clarifications A-L.md

 # \* Lilith \*
 *Set: Into the Darkness*

 **Old at the Dawn of Humanity** triggers at the start of your Main Phase each turn.
-Each time it resolves you must follow the instructions of the next effec
+Each time it resolves you must follow the instructions of the next effect on the list, starting with **Woman** and ending with **Spirit**.

 ^(Source: Rule Insert)